 Having the vaccine means you are helping to protect yourself and those around you.
 In Lincolnshire, we are making great progress as the vaccine continues to be rolled out across the county to the Joint Committee on Vaccination and Immunisation (JCVI) priority groups.

 In the first instance, the vaccine was offered to all healthcare workers, care home residents, the elderly and the ‘clinically vulnerable’.
 It is now being offered to the wider population in order of priority.
-If you have not yet received a call, text message or a letter inviting you to book an appointment, please be patient – you WILL be invited to attend.
-Please do not attempt to book a vaccination appointment or attend a vaccination centre, unless you are in the current priority cohort.
+If you have not yet received a call, text message or a letter inviting you to book an appointment, you can book directly on the NHS Booking Website or visit the vaccination sites at Boston and Lincoln for the drop-in service.